Isabellanamutenda/To-do-list-js/README.md

 ## Installation
 You can get this project to run on your local machine.
-Clone it by running git clone https://github.com/Isabellanamutenda/To-do-list-js.git and go to the directory by using cd To-do-list-js and run npm i and then npm start
+Clone it by running git clone https://github.com/Isabellanamutenda/To-do-list-js.git Go go to the directory by using cd To-do-list-js run npm i run npm start

 ## Author